cotarr/collab-auth/README.md

 - A file to define user accounts with login username and password
 - A file to define client accounts with client id and client secret
-- Certificates to sign and verify JWT tokens.
+- Certificates containing RSA keys to sign and verify JWT tokens.

 There is a bash script named `config-dev-script.sh` that will automate these 3 things for setup of a development server.